isaackoi/Top-100-UFO-Cases/_pages/UFO - Top 100/Tremonton Utah film 1952.md

 ---
-description: The Tremonton UFO film stands as one of the most thoroughly examined and debated pieces of UFO evidence from the early 1950s.
-Shot by a credentialed Navy...
-layout: default
 title: 'The Tremonton, Utah UFO Film (1952): A Critical Analysis of the Evidence'
 permalink: /ufo-top-100/tremonton-utah-film-1952/
-date: '2025-04-17 12:09:25 '
+date: '2025-04-17 16:08:15 '
+image: /assets/images/UFO - Top 100/Tremonton Utah film 1952-Full-Text.svg
+description: 'Exploring The Tremonton, Utah UFO Film (1952): A Critical Analysis of the Evidence within the context of UFO - Top 100.'
 ---

 ---